11 Things You Need To Know Before Starting A Bullet Journal

 So are you ready to join the Bullet Journal community and start planning?
 Yes?
-OMG this is so exciting!
+OMG, this is so exciting!
 Welcome!
 This is great! and I love having you here!

-Don’t worry, it seems a little bit too much now, but trust me it’s easy and quite fun!
-I too, remember myself and how overwhelmed I was at the beginning – so much information you just don’t know where to start.
+Don’t worry, it seems a little bit too much now, but trust me, it’s easy and fun!
+I, too, remember myself and how overwhelmed I was at the beginning – so much information you just don’t know where to start.

-I want to help you out, point you in the right direction and dissolve any misconceptions you might have about Bullet Journal.
+I want to help you out, point you in the right direction, and dissolve any misconceptions you might have about Bullet Journal.

 Bullet Journal Is An Organizational System

-I know the Internet is full of amazing Bullet Journal spreads and when I started I found it very confusing.
-I tried recreating all the million ideas I saw online and spent my time trying to be artistic and doing things that quite frankly, were a bit out of my boundaries.
+I know the Internet is full of amazing Bullet Journal spreads, and when I started, I found it very confusing.
+I tried recreating all the million ideas I saw online and spent my time trying to be artistic and doing things that, quite frankly, were a bit out of my boundaries.